The-Poolz/LockDealNFT.InvestProvider/README.md

  * @param investSigner The address of the signer for investments.
  * @param dispenserSigner The address of the signer for dispenses.
  * @param sourcePoolId The ID of the source pool to clone settings from.
+ * @param isWrapped The flag to indicate if the pool is using main coins like ETH or BNB
  * @return poolId The ID of the newly created pool.
  * @dev Emits the `NewPoolCreated` event upon successful creation.
  */